iHiD/larva/README.md

 ## Usage

-Larva provides you with listeners, processors and a worker pool to build an application that listens and responds to Propono messages.
+Larva provides you with listeners, processors and a worker pool to quickly build an application that listens and responds to Propono messages.

-Here is a sample application.
-This forms the basis of a rake task for most Meducation daemons.
+Here is a sample application that forms the basis of a rake task for most Meducation daemons.

 ```ruby
 require 'larva'